mschaef/blog-rpncalc/README.md

   in Clojure.
 * `macro` - `functionalrf` extended with a macro to automate generation of stack transformation commands.
+* `dfcompile` - A version of `macro` that adds a simple compiler that translates from sequences of calculator operators into Clojure function definitions.

 ## License and copyright